 The ELP will develop a supportive network of leaders to represent and amplify the voices of people who are blind or vision impaired through Board, senior leadership, coaching and mentoring roles within BCA and beyond.

-“While the opportunities have been excellent, the other highlight of the program has been meeting and connecting with so many other motivated and inspired people and learning from them about their experiences in leadership” – Sally Aurisch, Graduate and BCA CEO
+“While the opportunities have been excellent, the other highlight of the program has been meeting and connecting with so many other motivated and inspired people and learning from them about their experiences in leadership” – Sally Aurisch, ELP Graduate and current BCA CEO